jamesrcole91/seven-obelisks/content/posts/_index.md

 ---
-title: "Base of the Skull"
+title: "Blog"
 date: 2023-01-24
-publishdate: 2017-1-24
+publishdate: 2023-01-24
 ---

-The following is an archive of my personal blog, *Base of the Skull*.
+The following is an archive of my personal blog.

-If you'd like to filter by tags, that's unfortunate because I haven't gotten to that yet.
+Ahead, you'll find my thoughts on living in Illinois, interesting content I've stumbled upon, and whatever else happens to cross my mind.